UK Reports Record Rise With More Than 180,000 Daily COVID Cases - UrduPoint

 Britain reported a new record increase of 183,037 corona-virus cases in the latest 24-hour period, bringing the total number of corona-virus cases in the country to 12,559,926, according to official figures released Wednesday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Dec, 2021 ) :Britain reported a new record increase of 183,037 corona-virus cases in the latest 24-hour period, bringing the total number of corona-virus cases in the country to 12,559,926, according to official figures released Wednesday.
+LONDON, (UrduPoint / Pakistan Point News - 31st Dec, 2021 ) :Britain reported a new record increase of 183,037 corona-virus cases in the latest 24-hour period, bringing the total number of corona-virus cases in the country to 12,559,926, according to official figures released Wednesday.

 The country also reported a further 57 corona-virus-related deaths.
 The total number of corona-virus-related deaths in Britain now stands at 148,089.